hynek-jina/Hynek/blog/Proposal for Improving Wallet of Satoshi.md

 - Standardize screen layouts – keep the back button consistently in the same position.
 - Standardize how balance and fiat values are displayed.
 - Allow users to hide fiat display.
-- Let users set their preferred default input (fiat or bitcoin).
+- ~Let users set their preferred default input (fiat or bitcoin).~ _It already preselects the last used, which is even better_
 - Remove full bitcoin display option – sats-only is sufficient.
 - Toggle between `sats` / `₿` / `no unit` display.

 ### UX

-- Remove unnecessary decimal input (This adds 2 extra clicks per payment - for example with CZK).
+- Remove unnecessary decimal input in POS (This adds 2 extra clicks per payment - for example with CZK).
 - When tapping *Receive*, go directly to amount entry.
 - In Menu, make backup the most important and visible option.

 ### Contacts